Homework assignments and class slides include plots, statistical functions, etc. geared towards Matlab or R.

 - VNCgnome: Remote access to a Linux desktop GUI.
 See acms.ucsd.edu/info/vncgnome.html.

 Math graduate students: The math department computer labs have R and Matlab.
-The Linux server euler.ucsd.edu has Matlab and R for remote access.
-The main math department server, math.ucsd.edu, has very old versions (2006) of these, which should not be used.
+The Linux server euler.ucsd.edu has Matlab for remote access (and also R, but it's easier to install that on your own computer).

 - Commercial product.
 Discounted student version sold at UCSD bookstore.

 - Installed in ACMS computer labs in AP&M B349, B432, B325 (all of which are Windows machines).